-The Scottish Health Council examined previous examples of how Boards had approached option appraisal.
-This included speaking to local Scottish Health Council staff, NHS staff, and patients, carers and members of the public who had been involved in weighting and scoring exercises, to hear about their experiences and to identify any learning points that might be useful for other NHS Boards when planning similar exercises in the future.
-The views expressed helped to inform an initial draft of this paper, which was then circulated to stakeholders, including NHS Boards and Public Partnership Forums, for comment.
-The responses that we received have helped to shape this paper.
+Healthcare Improvement Scotland - Community Engagement developed this guidance through engagement with staff, patients, carers and members of the public who had been involved in previous weighting and scoring exercises, to hear about their experiences and to identify any learning points that might be useful for NHS boards and Integration Joint Boards when planning option appraisal.
+The views expressed helped to inform an initial draft of this paper, which was then circulated to stakeholders, including NHS boards and Locality Forums, for comment.
+The responses that we received have helped to shape this paper which was first published in February 2010.